-- 1) Geographical classification and - 2) Thermodynamic classification
+- 1) Geographical classification and - 2) Thermodynamic classification a) continental air mass indicated by a small letter c.

 1) Geographical Classification-Trewartha has classified air masses on the basis of their geographical locations into two broad categories, viz-i) Polar air mass (P) which originates in polar areas.
 Artic air masses are also included in this category. ii) Tropical air mass (T), which originates in tropical areas.
 Equatorial air masses are also included in this category.